rumaisanaveed/frontend-interview-questions/README.md

 - Difference b/w controlled components and uncontrolled components?
 - Difference b/w class components and function components?
 - What is higher order component in react?
+- What is redux?
+How does it work?

 ## Next.js Questions